shihepan/shihepan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I am a master's student in electrical and computer engineering (ECE) at UCLA, currently working in [Prof. Aydogen Ozcan's Lab](https://research.seas.ucla.edu/ozcan/).
-Pior to this, I graduated from [Duke Kunshan University](https://www.dukekunshan.edu.cn/about/welcome-to-duke-kunshan-university/) and Duke University (a dual-degree program) with majors in applied physics and materials science.
-I was fortunate to be advised by [Prof. Xiawa Wang](https://scholars.duke.edu/person/xiawa.wang) and [Prof. Kai Huang](https://scholars.duke.edu/person/kai.huang186).
+Pior to this, I graduated from [Duke Kunshan University (DKU)](https://www.dukekunshan.edu.cn/about/welcome-to-duke-kunshan-university/) and Duke University (a dual-degree program) with majors in applied physics and materials science.
+At DKU, I was fortunate to be advised by [Prof. Xiawa Wang](https://scholars.duke.edu/person/xiawa.wang) and [Prof. Kai Huang](https://scholars.duke.edu/person/kai.huang186).

 ***I am actively seeking opportunities for a Fall 2025 PhD program, focusing on computational imaging and/or optical computing.***